 The currency of Bulgaria is the Bulgarian Lev (BGN).

-Bulgaria is predominantly a cash economy, although the use of credit/debit cards is increasing.
+Bulgaria is predominantly a cash economy, although the use of credit and debit cards is increasing.
 Exchange money in banks, large hotels or exchange bureaux.
 Avoid unofficial or street sellers.

 Safety and security